Fantom-foundation/lachesis_launch/docs/launch-validator.md

 - `$CACHE` is amount of memory allocated for go-opera.
 Substitute half of server RAM capacity in MB.
 - Use only `--syncmode full` option.

 **Warning**: it's highly recommended to not store password in a file.
-Instead, avoid using `--validator.password` and type password manually after each restart.
-You may need to use `tmux` to detach the process after typing in the password.
+Instead, avoid using `--validator.password` and type password manually after each restart or remove it with `shred -vu` after every restart.

 It's complete.
 Your node is running!